Are over-the-counter cold remedies safe for people who have high blood pressure?

 - Choose a cold medication designed for people who have high blood pressure.
 Some cold medications, such as Coricidin HBP, don't contain decongestants.
 However, these medications may contain other powerful drugs, such as dextromethorphan, that can be dangerous if you take too much.
 Follow the dosing instructions carefully.

 - Take a pain reliever.
-To relieve a fever, sore throat, headache or body aches, try aspirin or acetaminophen (Tylenol, others).
+To relieve a fever, sore throat or headache or body aches, try aspirin or acetaminophen (Tylenol, others).

 - Use saline nasal spray.
 To relieve nasal congestion, try saline nasal spray.
 The spray can help flush your sinuses.